KNXKO/PythonMiniProjects/README.md

 2. The program generates a random number within the specified range.
 3. The player guesses the number, and the program provides feedback on whether the guessed number is above or below the generated number.
 4. The game continues until the player guesses the correct number.

+## Rock-Paper-Scissors Game
+This project is a simple rock-paper-scissors game where the player competes against the computer.

+### How to Play

+1. Type "rock", "paper", or "scissors" to choose your move.
+2. The computer randomly selects its move.
+3. The winner of the round is determined based on the choices.
+4. The game continues until the user chooses to quit by typing "Q".